Is my child depressed?

 Learn about the symptoms of childhood depression - not only will this will help you to empathise with your child, but will also mean that you are able to spot the warning signs and recognise when your child is going through a particularly difficult time.

 Seek professional help - it is hugely important to seek professional help if you think that your child is depressed.
 This will ensure that your child receives the dedicated support that they need, in order to prevent their depression from becoming a long-term problem.
-Make an appointment to see your GP with your child; your GP will be able to recommend next steps and any necessary onward referrals.
+You can visit your GP to talk through your concerns and worries about your child, and they may be able to refer them for specialist treatment.